sparkflows/sparkflows-docs/docs/installation/security/security-session.rst

 Securing Session
 =================

 Fire Insights enables you to secure the http session.
-By Default it runs on both http & https.
+By Default it runs on both HTTP & HTTPS.

-Steps to disable HTTP Session
+Disable HTTP Session
 -------------------
-Below are the steps to disable http session:
+Below are the steps to disable HTTP session:

 Go to ``fire-x.y.z/conf/application.properties`` and set the below configurations: